• Skip to primary navigation

 This recipe for 'Nduja Pasta is so simple to make and only requires a few ingredients.
 Spicy and bursting with umami, this is going to be your new favorite way to make weeknight pasta.

-If you love easy pasta dishes, be sure to try my Sausage Kale Pasta, Baked Feta Pasta with Shrimp, or this simple Lemon Ricotta Pasta!
+If you love easy pasta dishes, be sure to try my Sausage Kale Pasta, Baked Feta Pasta with Shrimp, Pasta alla Norma, Penne alla Vodka with Chicken, or this simple Lemon Ricotta Pasta!

 Why You'll Love 'Nduja Pasta!